infdahai/hackathon/README.md

 #### very import
 ---
-**Our presentation insider.pdf  refers to insider.pdf .
+**Our presentation insider.pdf  refers to inspector.pdf .
 I'm very grateful to them .**